Croughton, Northamptonshire: RAF Croughton

 RAF Croughton is partly in the parish, about 2 mi southeast of the village.
 It was a Royal Air Force training base and emergency landing field from 1939 until 1950, when it was transferred to the United States Air Force for use as a communications centre.

 Amenities

-Croughton All Saints Primary School is in the High Street of the village.
+Croughton All Saints Primary School is on the High Street of the village.

 The village has a pub, the Blackbird.